jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: None != 'I received: hello'

-* I copy the string_ from the terminal then paste it in the `return statement`_ to replace :ref:`None`
+* I copy the string_ from the terminal, paste it in the `return statement`_ to replace :ref:`None`

   .. code-block:: python

     def text(value):
         return 'I received: hello'

-  and the test passes
+  and the test passes!

 refactor: make it better
 #################################################################################